 Rules and Guidelines for Drivers

 To park on campus, all students, faculty, and staff must display a Penn State Brandywine parking permit on the rear view mirror of the vehicle.
 All students and employees are expected to abide by the campus and University parking policies.
-Parking in the small lot in front of the Main Building is restricted to visitors only and to those personnel named on the parking signs.
-Faculty and staff parking is available in the large lot across from the Commons/Athletic Center and the Library parking lot, and it is designated by yellow lines.
-All vehicles parked illegally will be ticketed.
+Parking in the small lot in front of the Main Building is restricted to visitors, faculty, and staff.